DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/calibration.md

 ## Outside of Calibration Station

-After v0.780 (2022/03/04) update, players were allowed to do Calibration during the AFK Task / Dungeon session.
+As of **v0.780 (2022/03/04) update**, players were allowed to do Calibration during the AFK Task / Dungeon session.

 ![CalibrationStationAlt](/resources/mobile-tutorial/CalibrationStationAlt.png)